When to Worry About a Rash in Adults: Warning Signs

 The Bottom Line

-While most rashes are harmless, certain warning signs demand immediate attention.
+While most rashes are not life threatening, certain warning signs demand immediate attention.
 Trust your instincts—if something feels wrong or you're worried, seek medical care.
 Emergency symptoms like difficulty breathing, non-blanching rash with fever, or rapidly spreading rash require immediate evaluation.
 When in doubt, it's always safer to have a concerning rash checked by a medical professional rather than waiting to see if it worsens.

 Frequently Asked Questions